Health Equity Committee

 Healthy People 2030 defines health equity as the “attainment of the highest level of health for all people.
 Achieving health equity requires valuing everyone equally with focused and ongoing societal efforts to address avoidable inequalities, historical and contemporary injustices, and the elimination of health and health care disparities.”

-This committee is responsible for identifying health disparities among AHCCCS-eligible individuals and members by using AHCCCS utilization and quality improvement data to advance policy and/or contracting strategies to improve the health equity of AHCCCS’ populations and programs.
-This committee will communicate existing health equity strategies currently being implemented by the agency, identify needed improvements to existing strategies (if appropriate), develop and/or evaluate key metrics, and articulate future interventions aimed at eliminating health disparities.
+The AHCCCS Health Equity committee will use utilization and quality improvement data to advance policy and/or contract strategies that improve health equity for AHCCCS members and Medicaid-eligible Arizonans.
+The committee will communicate existing health equity strategies, identify and recommend needed improvements to existing strategies (if appropriate), develop and/or evaluate key metrics, and articulate future interventions aimed at eliminating health disparities.

 Questions?
 Please email: healthequity@azahcccs.gov